 How has 2021 been for you so far, Tony?

 “I’ve never been busier.
 I started my own TV show called Spotlight With Tony Choy, I created a ministry, and I have a podcast called Talkbox.
-Of course, I play bass and produce other artists – I’ve got over 300 records under my belt now – but the big thing that’s taking up a lot of my time right now is a not-for-profit arts academy which I founded here in Florida, called the Dream Here Foundation.
+Of course, I play bass guitar and produce other artists – I’ve got over 300 records under my belt now – but the big thing that’s taking up a lot of my time right now is a not-for-profit arts academy which I founded here in Florida, called the Dream Here Foundation.
 I’ve been working on it for about seven years.“

 Where is it?